Herbert H. and Grace A. Dow Foundation Grant

 The Foundation is always interested in improving the quality of education at Michigan's academic institutions, particularly in those specific areas where a given institution already is establishing preeminence.

-Since the community of Midland and the base of the Foundation's assets have been products of scientific achievement, the trustees seek to encourage projects that include advanced research and new applications of science and/or technology.
-The Foundation is currently involved with the Saginaw Bay Watershed Initiative which is aimed at environmental improvement that is consistent with community growth.
+Since the base of the Foundation's assets have been products of scientific achievement, the trustees seek to encourage projects that include advanced research and new applications of science and/or technology.

 Arts and Culture

-The Dow Gardens, the Midland Center for the Arts, and the Alden B. Dow Museum of Science and Art are programs and projects that the Foundation champions and supports.
-Art-related activities that explore or promote the interrelation of science and art are encouraged.
-The trustees particularly enjoy supporting tasteful, creative, and innovative programs that expand the general public's art and cultural horizons.
+Activities that explore or promote the interrelation of science and art are encouraged.
+Trustees enjoy supporting tasteful, creative, and innovative programs that expand the general public's art and cultural horizons.

-To improve the quality of life for Midland and Michigan residents continues to be a major goal of the Foundation.
-The Trustees support programs and projects that add an important dimension to community life, such as the Grace A. Dow Memorial Library, the Greater Midland Community Centers, Inc., the West Midland Family Center, and the 99 Midland County churches.
-The Foundation affirms the importance of local initiatives, particularly private initiatives, which encourage economic development and promote job creation.
+Trustees support programs and projects that add an important dimension to community life.
+The Foundation affirms the importance of local initiatives, which encourage economic development and promote job creation.

 Both in Midland and in Michigan, the trustees look for opportunities where a grant of seed money or a matching grant will stimulate broad public participation in an artistic, recreational, educational or cultural project so that the project can become self-sustaining.
 Projects that benefit youngsters or senior citizens are of special interest.
 If a program needs launching or requires changes, the Foundation may help.
 Requests for general support money for ongoing programs are more properly directed to other organizations of broad public benefit.